 Ketone bodies are byproducts of fatty acid catabolism (break down of fat) and can replace glucose as a primary fuel source for cells of the brain.
 The brain cannot directly utilize long-chain fatty acids for fuel since these types of fats cannot cross the blood-brain barrier.
 However, ketones can easily pass through this barrier and your brain becomes more efficient at utilizing ketones over time.

 But doesn’t eating fat make you fat?
+And clog your Arteries?
+And cause high cholesterol?

 “The deleterious effects of fat have been measured in the presence of high carbohydrate.
 A high fat diet in the presence of high carbohydrate is different than a high fat diet in the presence of low carbohydrate.”